thethirdman/trust/README.md

   * **TextMiningCompiler** (compiler.rc): builds the Patricia Trie in compact form from a dictionary.
-  * **TextMiningApp** (app.rc): reads the trie output by the compiler, and reads its standard input for requets with the form "approx 2 foo" (i.e. find in the dictionary all words which are at distance 2 from "foo".
+  * **TextMiningApp** (app.rc): reads the trie output by the compiler, and reads its standard input for request with the form "approx 2 foo" (i.e. find in the dictionary all words which are at distance 2 from "foo".

-**trust** is open-source under the BSD-3 licence, and available on github: https://github.com/thethirdman/trust
+**trust** is open-source under the BSD-3 license, and available on github: https://github.com/thethirdman/trust

 Compilation